 Great Northern Peninsula Thriving Regions Partnership Process

-In 2016, GO Engagement led the development of a conference to provide a platform for discussion and to create a space for action to support the growth and development of the Great Northern Peninsula.
+The project began with the development of a conference to provide a platform for discussion and to create a space for action to support the growth and development of the Great Northern Peninsula.
 The conference focused on four key themes that were developed with local partners: Regional Governance, Fisheries and Port, Tourism, and Entrepreneurship.

 Our Way Forward: Sharing Knowledge and Building Capacity for Regional Developme, St. Anthony, November 15-18, 2016

 Following this conference, the Harris Centre received funding for both the Sustainable Northern Coastal Communities Initiative and the Thriving Regions Partnership Process, and began partnering with GO Engagement to build on the exciting work completed in the region.
-With the help of a local advisory committee, the themes from the 2016 conference were refined to be used in a call for Expressions of Interest to the university community to complete work in the region.
+With the help of a local advisory committee, the themes from the 2016 conference were used in a call for Expressions of Interest to the university community to complete work in the region.
 The updated themes can be found here.

 A fund evaluation committee decided on the following three research projects to move forward in the region: